oisinmulvihill/stomper/README.md

 This is a python client implementation of the STOMP protocol.

 The client is attempting to be transport layer neutral.
-This module provides functions to create and parse STOMP messages in a programatic fashion.
+This module provides functions to create and parse STOMP messages in a programmatic fashion.
 The messages can be easily generated and parsed, however its up to the user to do the sending and receiving.
 The STOMP protocol specification can be found here: